arhat-dev/meeting-minutes-bot/README.md

   - Continue previous discussion, use corresponding `POST_URL` for your `TOPIC`
 - [x] `/ignore` (During Discussion)
   - Use this command as a reply to the message you want to omit in the final post
+- [x] `/include` (During Discussion)
+  - Use this command as a reply to the message out of the scope of current  you want to include in the final post
 - [x] `/edit` (Private Message Only)
   - Edit your posts with external application
 - [x] `/list` (Private Message Only)